 eCommerce customer journey analytics is a way to analyze your customers’ journeys across your website, before they make a purchase.
 What pages are they looking at?
 What products are they adding to their carts?
 How long are they spending on each step?

-Customer journey analytics is similar to the users flow reports that you can access in Universal Analytics, and the Path exploration reports in Google Analytics 4, but goes beyond that to look at specific users and their individual customer experience.
+Customer journey analytics is similar to the users flow reports that you can access in the Path exploration reports in Google Analytics 4, but goes beyond that to look at specific users and their individual customer experience.

 How to Set up Customer Journey Analytics for WordPress

 While some customer journey analytics tools are really complicated, the MonsterInsights User Journey addon simplifies the process.